fqaiser94/mse/README.md

 from mse import *
 ```

-The rest of the example code below is written in Scala
-and Python example code has been omitted as it would be very similar.
+The rest of the example code shown below is written in Scala although equivalent Python code would look very similar.

 You can now use these methods to manipulate fields in a top-level StructType column: